catalyst-cooperative/pudl/docs/dev/clone_ferc1.rst

     table, which maps ``respondent_id`` to the names of the respondents.
 For that table, we have allowed the most recently reported record to take precedence, overwriting previous mappings if they exist.

-Sadly, the FERC Form 1 database is not particularly... relational.
-The only foreign key relationships that exist map ``respondent_id`` fields in the individual data tables back to ``f1_respondent_id``.
-In theory, most of the data tables use ``report_year``, ``respondent_id``, ``row_number``, ``spplmnt_num`` and ``report_prd`` as a composite primary key (According to :download:`this FERC Form 1 database schema from 2015
-<ferc/form1/ferc_form1_database_design_diagram_2015.pdf>`.

-In practice, there are several thousand records (out of ~12 million), including some in almost every table, that violate the uniqueness constraint on those primary keys.
-Since there aren't many meaningful foreign key relationships anyway, rather than dropping the records with non-unique natural composite keys, we chose to preserve all of the records and use surrogate auto-incrementing primary keys in the cloned SQLite database.